FAForever/ice-adapter/README.md

     "local_game_udp_port" : /*int: The UDP port opened for the game to connect to*/ "ice_agent": {/*Information about the IceAgent for this peer */ "state": /*string: The connection state*/
-      "connected": /*bool: The connection state is "Ready" and bidirectional communication between the peera is established*/ "local_candidate": /*string: The local connection information negotiated */ "remote_candidate": /*string: The remote connection information negotiated */ "time_to_connected": /*double: The time it took to connect to the peer */
+      "connected": /*bool: The connection state is "Ready" and bidirectional communication between the peers is established*/ "local_candidate": /*string: The local connection information negotiated */ "remote_candidate": /*string: The remote connection information negotiated */ "time_to_connected": /*double: The time it took to connect to the peer */